rogerbinns/apsw/doc/install.rst

     * - ``--fetch-sqlite``
       - Downloads the SQLite amalgamation
     * - ``--all``
-      - Downloads all SQLite components other than the amalgamation.
+      - Downloads all SQLite source which makes the :doc:`extra` available
-        Over time this has included additional extensions and SQLite functions, but currently is nothing.
     * - ``--missing-checksum-ok``
       - APSW includes checksums of SQLite releases and will fail a fetch if you specify a version for which no checksum is known.